arcuru/eideticadb/docs/src/internal/testing.md

 ### Test Helpers

-EideticaDB provides a comprehensive set of test helpers in the `tests/it/helpers.rs` module to simplify test setup and common assertions:
+Eidetica provides a comprehensive set of test helpers in the `tests/it/helpers.rs` module to simplify test setup and common assertions:

 - **Tree Setup Helpers**:

   - `setup_tree()`: Creates a basic tree with an InMemoryBackend
   - `setup_tree_with_settings()`: Creates a tree with initial settings
   - `setup_tree_with_multiple_kvstores()`: Creates a tree with multiple KVStore subtrees and preset values

 - **Data Structure Helpers**:

   - `create_kvnested()`: Creates a KVNested with specified key-value pairs
   - `create_nested_kvnested()`: Creates a nested KVNested structure
   - `create_kvoverwrite()`: Creates a KVOverWrite with initial data